wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

 2. **Reset**: Prepare the node for execution, resetting state if necessary.
 3. **Step**: Execute the node's main functionality, processing inputs and producing outputs.
 4. **Finalize**: Clean up resources when the node is no longer needed.

+NOTE FROM PS: Reset can be used to return a node to it's starting conditions at any time.

 Data Flow and Communication
 ---------------------------